Skip to main content

 • RISE Professional - summer research internships in Germany for Master’s and PhD students at companies and research institutions.
 Depending on the internship, recent graduates may also be eligible.

 Professional bodies and research councils also advertise opportunities.
-See About for a list of organisations.
+See Sector and industry insights for a list of organisations.

-• the Sustainability Team at Newcastle often offer JobsOC internships to current students.
-They have also offered dissertation placements for students on the MSc Clean Technology course.
+The Sustainability Team at Newcastle sometimes offer NCL internships to current students.
+They have also offered support for sustainability dissertations and funding for relevant projects.

 Roles within energy and utilities can be found across a broad range of sectors, including industry, local and national government, academia, NGOS and charity and voluntary organisations.